 Playa Tamarindo

-An odd mix of green space—it’s part of Guanacaste’s Las Baulas National Park—and lively beach town, Tamarindo isn’t exactly hidden.
-But it offers excellent beaching.
-Surfers can surf several types of breaks within close proximity.
-Animal lovers can look for howler monkeys and nesting sea turtles or ride a horse down the two-mile-plus beach.
-Sunbathers who like to chase beach days with nighttime carousing will find pristine sands (awarded Costa Rica’s Blue Flag for ecofriendly practices) and plenty of restaurants and bars a short stroll away.
+A mix of green space—it’s part of Guanacaste’s Las Baulas National Park—and lively beach town, Tamarindo isn’t exactly hidden, but it offers excellent beaching.
+Surfers can surf several types of breaks within close proximity, while animal lovers can look for howler monkeys and nesting sea turtles or ride a horse along the two-mile-plus beach.
+Sunbathers who like to chase beach days with nighttime carousing will find pristine sands (Tamarindo has been awarded Costa Rica’s Blue Flag for eco-friendly practices) and plenty of restaurants and bars a short stroll away.

 Playa Negra

-Costa Rica’s Pacific coast offers world-class surfing, especially at Playa Negra in Guanacaste Province.
+World-class surfing is available all along the Pacific coast, especially at Playa Negra in Guanacaste Province.
 The superlative, not-for-newbie waves and the beach’s isolation make for extraordinary adventure.
-The nearby town of Los Pargos supplies a smattering of “civilization”—cutesy hotels, boutiques, restaurants—and top venues for dining and sleeping include Villa Deevena and Café Playa Negra.
+The nearby town of Los Pargos supplies a smattering of “civilization,” with lots of cutesy boutiques and restaurants.

-For a place to stay, Marriott’s Guanacaste Resort & Spa, is a 20-minute drive north of Playa Negra and 30 minutes south of Tamarindo.
+For a place to stay, the JW Marriott Guanacaste Resort & Spa, is a 20-minute drive north of Playa Negra and 30 minutes south of Tamarindo.

 Sámara Beach surrounds a crescent-shaped bay with excellent swimming and surfing.